signalfx/integrations/aws-ebs/README.md

 ### INSTALLATION

-To access this integration, [connect to CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws) on the SignalFx Integrations page.
+To access this integration, [connect to CloudWatch](https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.amazon.cloudwatch.html).

 By default, SignalFx will import all CloudWatch metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.